 If you develop your abilities by learning to use them in a conscious and controlled manner as much as possible, then you develop your sense of perception into a sense of beauty, a sense of order and tidiness; then your thinking is characterized by wisdom and striving for truth; your feeling by love and goodness, and your willpower by strength and perseverance.

-By the development of your abilities you start to live more and more consciously from yourself as being a spirit; for by experiencing the activity of your abilities in yourself, you come to self-perception and therefore to self-awareness, to self-knowledge, to knowledge of yourself as being the fully active human spirit.
+By the development of your abilities you start to live more and more consciously from yourself as being a spirit; for by experiencing the activity of your abilities within yourself, you come to self-experience and therefore to self-awareness, to self-knowledge, to knowledge of yourself as being the fully active human spirit.

 "Who looks outside, 'dreams',

 4.4 The conscience and the virtues